-Every four months up to the age of five.
+- Every four months up to the age of five.

 - Every six months until your child stops growing completely.

-"The best kind of school shoes should be supportive, durable and comfortable with a good gripping sole," says Bodell.
-Here's what you should look for:
+"The best kind of school shoes should be supportive, durable and comfortable, with a good gripping sole," says Bodell.

 - Flexibility in the front.
 Pick up the shoe and try to bend it by pushing the toe upwards.
 A good shoe will bend at the ball of the foot but no further.
 This helps your child 'push off' with their toes while keeping the back half of their foot stable and secure.

-Not too heavy.
-Heavy shoes can mean muscle pain and foot aches, especially for little people.
+- Not too heavy.
+Heavy shoes can cause muscle pain and foot aches, especially in little people.

 - Plenty of toe room.
 Check that your child can wiggle their toes and that the 'toe box' (the empty space at the end of the shoe) is deep.

 - The sock liner or insole should be soft, comfortable and made of an absorbent fabric to reduce sweating.
 You should be able to remove it easily, in case you need to replace it with an orthotic.